wizardkids/katz/README.md

 If you want to run "katz" from your desktop, here is what you need to do:
 1. Put all of the files in this repository in a directory of your choice.
 2. Modify katz.bat as noted within the .bat file.
-3. Create a shortcut on your desktop.
+3. Create a shortcut to the .bat file on your desktop.
 4. In the properties dialog for the shortcut
    - change "TARGET" to the full path, including the filename, for katz.bat.
-   - change "START IN" to the path for the directory that holds katz.bat
+   - change "START IN" to any path that you desire, but usually this will be the path for the directory that holds katz.bat

 ## **Required python modules:**
 - datetime